HK-Transfield/terraform-aws-sso-abac/README.md

 > denies only when there is no circumstance that should allow that action.
 Otherwise, allow a list
 > of individual actions, and the unwanted actions are denied by default.

 Policies that allow for ABAC based on permissions should allow principals to create, edit, and delete resources with values that match the principal's tags.
-These Policies can be divided into multiple statements:
+These Policies can be divided into multiple statements.

+#### 2.1.1 Matching Principal and Resource Tags
-1. ***Allow*** all of a service's actions on all related resources if the resource tags match the principal tags.
+This statement **ALLOWS** all of a service's actions on all related resources if the resource tags match the principal tags.
-2. ***Allow*** certain of a service's actions on all related resources if there are no resource tags.
-3. ***Allow*** read-only operations if the principal is tagged with the same access tag as the resource.
-4. ***Deny*** requests to move tags with keys beginning with a certain string.
-These tags control resouce access; therefore, removing tags removes permissions.
-5. ***Deny*** access to create, edit, or delete resource-based policies.
-These policies could be used to change the permissions of the secret.

-The following Terraform code shows the template of an ABAC policy:
 ```
-data "aws_iam_policy_document" "abac" {

-  /* Allow all of a service's actions on all related resources if the resource tags match the principal tags.*/
 statement {
     sid       = "AllActions<AWS_SERVICE>SameTags"
     effect    = "Allow"
     actions   = ["<AWS_SERVICE>:*"]